Requesting an Appeal

-If you disagree with the IRS's determination, you may request an Appeals conference by filing a written protest.
+If you disagree with the IRS's determination, you may request an appeal with the Office of Appeals by filing a written protest.
+Your protest requesting an Appeal should be completed and mailed to the IRS address on the letter explaining your Appeals rights.
+Your protest should not be mailed directly to the Office of Appeals; this will delay the process and in some instances could preclude you from Appeals consideration.
+If the case still cannot be resolved and the protest is adequate your entire case file will be forwarded to the Office of Appeals for consideration.
 You may represent yourself, or have a professional represent you.
 The representative must be an attorney, a certified public accountant, or an enrolled agent authorized to practice before the IRS.
+See Publication 947, Practice Before IRS and the Power of Attorney, for information regarding other individuals who may serve as representatives.
 If you want your representative to talk to us without you, you must provide us with a copy of a completed power of attorney Form 2848, Power of Attorney and Declaration of Representative.

 To decide if you should appeal your tax dispute, consider the following: